schorschii/OWA-SMIME4Linux/README.md

 # OWA-SMIME4Linux
 This is a Linux implementation of the Outlook Web App SMIME control for Linux.
-Originally, SMIME functionality in OWA is only available for Windows. **Note that attachments are not implemented yet!**
+Originally, SMIME functionality in OWA is only available for Windows.

 OWA uses [Native Messaging](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Native_messaging) to communicate with a small piece of software installed on the user's computer to do SMIME mail de-/encryption.
 The browser hands the SMIME ciphertext to this software which decrypts it using the certificate from the local cert store, and returns it to the website so that the plaintext can be displayed (or vice versa when sending encrypted mails).